-Providers are required to initiate diligent and effective follow up for results of background checks within 90 days of submission of prints and continue until results are received.
+Providers are required to initiate fingerprint based criminal history records for all employees, volunteers, interns, and subcontractors, within seven (7) days of hiring an employee or entering into a contract with an independent contractor.
+Providers are required to demonstrate diligent and effective follow up for results of background checks within 90 days of submission of prints and continue until results are received.
 An "undecided" result is not acceptable.
 If an employee, or independent contractor, believes that the information provided as a result of the FBI criminal background check is incorrect, he or she may immediately inform the employing agency or the Division (respectively) in writing.
-An employing agency or the Division, which is so informed within five (5) days, may give the employee, or independent contractor, a reasonable amount of time, but not more than 60 days, to provide corrected information before terminating the employment, or contract, of the person pursuant to this section.
+An employing agency or the Division, which is so informed within five (5) days, may give the employee, or independent contractor, a reasonable amount of time, but not more than 30 days, to provide corrected information before terminating the employment, or contract, of the person pursuant to this section.

-All employees of provider agencies are required to complete a new criminal background check every five (5) years.
-In addition, all contract providers and their employees who will have direct contact with service recipients are required to have fingerprint background checks completed upon hire and every five years thereafter.
+All employees of provider agencies are required to complete a new fingerprint based criminal background check every five (5) years.
+In addition, all contract providers and their employees who will have direct contact with service recipients are required to have fingerprint background checks completed within 7 days of hire and every five years thereafter.
 The background checks are not transferable between agencies, so all staff must complete new background checks if they begin employment at another contract provider agency.

 The State of Nevada Department of Public Safety conducts the background inquiry.
 Fingerprint cards are submitted to the Federal Bureau of Investigation (FBI) for a federal background check and the Nevada Department of Public Safety for a state background check.
-Each contract provider agency is also responsible for searching staff names on the Office of Inspector General Exclusion Program list upon staff hire and at least annually thereafter.
+Each contract provider agency is also responsible for searching staff names on the Office of Inspector General Exclusion Program and the DHCFP Nevada Medicaid Exclusion lists prior to staff hire and at least annually thereafter.